Hocus Pocus (1993 film): Casting

-Leonardo DiCaprio was originally offered the lead role of Max but he declined it in order to pursue What's Eating Gilbert Grape.
+Ortega met with Leonardo DiCaprio about playing the role of Max after being "impressed" by his audition but he was too busy to take on the role as he was working on What's Eating Gilbert Grape.
+Rosie O'Donnell was offered the role of Mary Sanderson but she declined as she did not want to play a mean witch.

 Filming

-Principal photography began on October 12, 1992.
 The film is set in Salem, Massachusetts, but most of it was shot on sound stages in Burbank, California.
-However, its daytime scenes were filmed in Salem and Marblehead, Massachusetts during two weeks of filming with principal cast.
-Production was completed on February 10, 1993.
+However, its daytime scenes were filmed in Salem and Marblehead, Massachusetts, during two weeks of filming with the principal cast.

 Pioneer Village, a recreation of early-colonial Salem, was used for the opening scenes set in 1693.
 Other locations included Old Burial Hill in Marblehead, where Max is accosted by Ice and Jay, the Old Town Hall in Salem, where the town Halloween party takes place, and Phillips Elementary School, where the witches are trapped in a kiln.
-The exterior for Max and Dani's house is a private residence on Ocean Avenue in Salem.
+The exterior of Max and Dani's house is a private residence on Ocean Avenue in Salem.